Silver Prices in 2017: This Chart Shows Silver Prices Could Hit $100

 The most expensive debt (from credit cards) costs the typical household $1,292 annually in interest charges.

-With interest rates expected to rise three times in 2017, that debt burden is going to get even worse.
+With interest rates expected to rise another two times following the recent rate hike in March 2017, that debt burden is going to get even worse.
 Almost half of all Americans (47%) would have to borrow money if they had an emergency expense of just $400.00.
-Not surprisingly, more than 10% of Americans need food stamps just to get by, (Source: “66 million Americans have no emergency savings,” CNBC, June 21, 2016.)
+Not surprisingly, more than 10% of Americans need food stamps just to get by.
+(Source: “66 million Americans have no emergency savings,” CNBC, June 21, 2016.)

 Keep in mind, the U.S. gets more than 70% of its gross domestic product (GDP) from consumer spending.
 The U.S. economy will not be able to churn out strong growth numbers when those expected to keep the economy strong are saddled by debt, have no money, and can’t find secure, well-paying jobs.